vladimir-nvs/projects-server-task/README.md

    - The REST API should follow best practices.
    - Proper HTTP status codes and error handling should be implemented.
    - The application should handle errors gracefully.
+   - UI should have minimal interface, but nice looking.
+Apply minimal CSS in order to grant minimal pretty look-and-feel.

 3. **Docker Containerization:**
    - The Docker container should be successfully built.